Vatican Miracle Examiner: Characters

 Joseph's young brother who has a rare form of bone cancer that is slowly killing him.
-He is confined to a wheelchair in a special medical center in Germany for children with terminal illnesses.
+He uses a wheelchair and lives in a special medical center in Germany for children with terminal illnesses.
 Joseph often suffers from visions or nightmares involving him.
 Later in the story it's revealed that since he was little he has been able to see the Angels of Death.

 Media

 Light novels

 Rin Fujiki published the first novel in the series, with cover illustrations by THORES Shibamoto, in 2007.
 It and the second novel, which was released in 2009, were both published by Kadokawa Shoten.
 The series was transferred to Kadokawa's Horror Bunko imprint in 2010, which republished the first two novels before releasing the third in 2011.